 Besides a church, a seaside restaurant, and a shop, there is only one more outlet – Pliatsiko jewelry and handicrafts shop.
 Make your souvenir purchase with them (at very affordable prices) and help Klima stay as it is.

-Dine with the sand in your feet – Astakas restaurant
+Dine with your feet on the sand – Astakas restaurant

 One of the most famous restaurants all around Milos Island is Astakas in Klima.
 Right on the seaside, with tables just on the seashore and turned towards the sunset, Astakas is the place to savor a Greek fresh seaside meal.